-- Breastfeeding can burn up to 500 calories a day, so if you are very active you should be mindful of consuming adequate nutritious calories (since you are burning even more by exercising).
+- Breastfeeding can burn up to 500 calories a day, so if you are very active you should be mindful of consuming adequate calories.

-- You may feel hungrier and include one to two extra high protein snacks a day (string cheese with whole wheat crackers, peanut butter with an apple or banana, and a cup of cottage cheese with berries are all good options).
+- You may feel hungrier, so include one to two extra high protein snacks a day (string cheese with whole wheat crackers, peanut butter with an apple or banana, and a cup of cottage cheese with berries are all good options).

-- Avoid alcohol and caffeine in large volumes (we'll go into more detail later).
+- Avoid alcohol and caffeine in large volumes.

 WHAT TO EAT

-"You want to aim for nutrient-dense foods that are high in vitamins, minerals, healthy fats, complex carbohydrates, and lean proteins and don't have a high caloric value," advises Shalek.
-She calls these good "bang for your buck" foods with clients.
-Here are some of the top things to eat:
+"You want to aim for nutrient-dense foods that are high in vitamins, minerals, healthy fats, complex carbohydrates, and lean proteins and low in calories," advises Shalek.
+She calls these good "bang for your buck" foods.
+Here are some delicious examples:

 What to Eat: Meat, fish, chicken, eggs, cottage cheese, yogurt, milk, beans, nuts, nut butter, seeds

 Why: "Protein is important for adequate growth and development, tissue repair, immune support, and lean muscle maintenance," says Shalek.
 "It's used by mom's body for the production of breast milk and helps with growth and nourishment of the baby."